fatal1101/BPI-R4_OpenWrt_mtk-feeds_Build/README.md

      `./mtk-openwrt_build.sh`

 ## **Notes**
-Please Note - The "99999-mt7996-eeprom-fix-0s.patch" is my own modified version of both the "99999_tx_power_check.patch" & "9997-use-tx_power-from-default-fw-if-EEPROM-contains-0s.patch" patches..
-I've combined the same logic from both patches and applied it into the one patch.
+Please Note - The "99999-mt7996-eeprom-fix-0s.patch" is a test patch that I've been working on..
+I've applied the same logic from both the tx_power_check and EEPROM-contains-0s patches into the one patch so fell free to test. (work in progress)